Roadtrippin’ memories of Normandy, France

 Not only can you wander around his family home and walled garden it is also where he painted his iconic lily pond masterpieces.

-Why not check out - 'Monet’s Giverny, France'
+Why not check out our post - 'Monet’s Giverny, France'

 Cidre de Normandy